 The most common complications are described below:

 After the abortion it is normal to bleed for a couple of days.
 After that, the bleeding will decrease for a couple of weeks.
 This is not the menses, but post pregnancy recovery bleeding.
 A normal period or menstruation will, in most cases, occur after five to six weeks.
 If the woman bleeds more heavily than she would normally, it could be because her uterus has not been emptied completely.
-If this is the case she should ask a doctor to examine her.
+If this is the case she should ask an abortion doctor to examine her.
 This complication applies to both medical and surgical terminations.
 More commonly, this excessive bleeding is due to a persistence of the hormones of pregnancy which causes the womb to be filled with or engorged with blood.

 - Incomplete Evacuation of the Womb